On This Page

 A hidden 10 x 10 pixel iframe is rendered in the browser, and using the access

-token, the merchant sends the customer device data to the device data collection URL.
+token, you send the customer device data to the device data collection URL.
+The device

-The device data collection can take up to 10 seconds.
-If you proceed with the check
+data collection can take up to 10 seconds.
+If you proceed with the check enrollment

-enrollment service as described in Step 3: Payer Authentication Check Enrollment Service before a
+service as described in Step 3: Payer Authentication Check Enrollment Service before a response is

-response is received, the collection process is short-circuited and an error occurs.
+received, the collection process is short-circuited and an error occurs.
+Despite the

-Despite the error, as long as you include the data from the eleven browser fields as
+error, as long as you include the data from the eleven browser fields as explained in

 Enrollment Service, you can still proceed with the EMV authentication.

-It is recommended that the device data collection start immediately after the merchant
+It is recommended that the device data collection start immediately after you receive the

-receives the customer card number to ensure that the data collection runs in the
+customer card number to ensure that the data collection runs in the background while the

-background while the customer continues with the checkout process, ensuring a minimum of
+customer continues with the checkout process, ensuring a minimum of waiting.
+When a

-waiting.
-When a customer changes to a different card number, begin the Setup and device
+customer changes to a different card number, begin the Setup and device data collection

 Best Practices

-These practices should be followed for this step to achieve optimal performance and
+These practices should be followed for this step in order to achieve optimal

 - After the customer credit card number is entered, immediately begin the device data collection.

-- Device data collection must complete before beginning the enrollment check.
+- Device data collection must complete before the enrollment check begins.

 - While not required, it is highly recommended to pass the values from the 11 browser-based fields in the request.
-The information from these fields serve as a backup, for when the device data collection does not complete correctly.
+The information from these fields serves as a backup, in case the device data collection does not complete correctly.

 - As much billing data as possible (unless restricted by regional mandates) should be supplied to the issuing bank to ensure that the issuer's risk assessment software has the most comprehensive data.